cabforum/forum/Bylaws.md

 Categories of Forum Membership are defined as follows:

-* Voting Member, which contains the following sub-categories:
+* Voting Member, which contains the following two (2) sub-categories:
    * Certificate Issuer: The member organization operates a certification authority that meets the requirements for membership as a Certificate Issuer in one or more CWGs.
-   * Certificate Consumer: The member organization meets the requirements for membership as a Certificate Consumer in one or more CWGs.
+   * Certificate Consumer: The member organization produces software that processes certificates and meets the requirements for membership as a Certificate Consumer in one or more CWGs.
+     Other types of membership consists of the following three (3) sub-categories:
   * Associate Member: As defined in Section 3.1
   * Interested Party: As defined in Section 3.2
-* Probational Certificate Issuer: A Certificate Issuer applying for membership but awaiting full qualification under Section 2.1.
-During the probational state, the organization has no voting rights.
-The Membership of a Probational Certificate Issuer is valid for 12 months and may be renewed as decided by the CWG.
+  * Probationary Member (Certificate Issuer/Certificate Consumer): As defined in Section 3.3.

-Note: Based on section 3.1 in version 2.4 of the Bylaws, it was allowed for a Certificate Issuer that partially met the CWG membership criteria to be accepted as "Associate Member".
-Once version 2.5 of the Bylaws becomes effective, these Associate Members will automatically be re-assigned to the "Probational Certificate Issuer" membership category.
+Note: Based on Section 3.1 in version 2.4 of the Bylaws, it was allowed for a Certificate Issuer that partially met the CWG membership criteria to be accepted as "Associate Member".
+Once version 2.5 of the Bylaws becomes effective, these Associate Members will automatically be re-assigned to the "Probationary Member" membership category, as described in Section 3.3 below.

-Voting Members that qualify under more than one category of Forum Membership MAY choose their membership category.
+Voting Members that qualify under more than one category of Forum membership must choose only one membership category at the Forum level.
+Similarly, a Voting Member at a given CWG that qualifies under more than one category of CWG membership must choose only one membership category in that CWG.

 ## 2.2 Ending Forum Membership

-When a Forum Member ceases to be a Member of at least one CWG, their Forum Membership shall be terminated.
+When a Forum Member ceases to be a Member of at least one CWG, its Forum membership is terminated.
 Termination does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

 ## 2.3 General Provisions Applicable to All Ballots